This post may contain affiliate links. Read my full disclosure policy.

 - See the recipe card below for a full list of ingredients and measurements.

-STEP ONE– In a shallow bowl mix together vinegar, soy sauce, garlic, bay leaves, peppercorns and maple syrup.
-Add chicken and let marinate for 1-3 hours.
+STEP ONE– In a shallow bowl mix together vinegar, soy sauce, garlic, bay leaves, black peppercorns and maple syrup.
+Add the chicken and let marinate for 1-3 hours to get the best chicken adobo taste.

-STEP TWO– Heat up a pan with just enough oil to coat the bottom.
-Drain the chicken, reserving the marinade, brown the chicken in the hot pan about 3 minutes per side.
+STEP TWO– Heat up large skillet or dutch oven with just enough oil to coat the bottom.
+Drain the chicken, reserving the marinade, brown the chicken in the hot pan about 3 minutes per side over medium-high heat.

 Chicken Adobo FAQS